-If you’re looking for a way to bid adieu to 2020 while having tonnes of fun, we have just the activity for you.
-Presenting the Tie-Dye DIY, where you colour a t-shirt or any other white garment of your choice into patterns as random, crazy and different as 2020.
-You can look at it a souvenir from 2020!
+If you’re looking for ways to have some fun, we have just the activity for you.
+Presenting the Tie-Dye DIY, where you colour a t-shirt or any other white garment of your choice into patterns as random, crazy and different as time right now.
+You can think of it a souvenir from the quarantine era of your life!

 While reincarnation of human is a matter of fiction, but it can be a reality in the case of your old white t-shirt.
 We guarantee you that with this DIY.

-For safety and accessibility reasons, we are limiting this DIY to just yellow colour, with the use of turmeric.
-You can experiment with other colours too if they’re available to you.
-So if you don’t have a white t-shirt to spare, you can also take a black t-shirt and ti-dye it using bleach.
-You can easily find bleach in your use.
-It is advised to take the help of an adult while using bleach..
+If you don’t have a white t-shirt to spare, you can also take a black t-shirt and tie-dye it using bleach.
+Although it is advised to take the help of an adult while using bleach.

 So let’s gear up and begin dyeing right away, because any day is a good day to dye hard!